|First appointment||From appointment to treatment|

 A quick surgical procedure to straighten the nasal septum – the partition between the two cavities – to improve airflow.
 The surgery can take place under local or general anaesthetic.

-There are three sets of turbinate bones in the nose: inferior, middle and superior turbinates.
+There are usually three sets of turbinate bones in the nose: inferior, middle and superior turbinates.
 Enlargement of these may cause nasal obstruction.
 Reduction in the size of the turbinates improves nasal breathing.

 Essential road works are taking place on Bromley Heath Viaduct from 24 July 2017 for approximately 33 weeks.
 If this will affect your journey to the centre please ensure that you factor in additional time to get to your appointment.
 For more information visit the South Gloucestershire Council website.